 Audio problems are very common.
 To avoid most issues, try these tips:

 - If you must use a speakerphone, verify the quality.
 Get an echo cancelling unit if you can.

 - Try a headset

-- Don’t use the Internet Voice (VOIP) option unless you have tested it with all attendees
+- When using Internet based audio (VOIP) be sure you have tested it with all attendees

 - Explain in the invitation or chat area to all how to mute and un-mute their line.
 For larger meetings, mute attendees to reduce interference.

 Can you see what I see?